 Aside from providing the physical resources needed to work, there are also many other added benefits of coworking.
 I’ve personally experienced all of these benefits from my coworking experience in Playa del Carmen.

-Of course one of the biggest benefits of coworking is the physical office resources that coworking spaces provide.
+Of course one of the biggest benefits of coworking offices and spaces is the physical office resources that are provided.
 This includes desks, office chairs, high speed internet access, electrical outlets, air conditioning, and printing services.
-For digital nomads or travelers that are just visiting for a short period of time, this provides a productive environment and allows you to travel lightly.
+For digital nomads or travelers that may just be visiting for a short period of time, these resources provide a productive office environment and allows for the ability to travel lightly.

 Networking Events & Group Outings

-In Playa del Carmen, I have seen them organize group trips to cenotes, beaches, and nearby towns like Bacalar and Tulum.
-Getting involved in coworking spaces in Playa del Carmen is one thing that I wish I had done sooner, as it turned out to be the easiest way to make new friends and participate in group outings and events.
+In Playa del Carmen, I have seen them organize group trips to cenotes, beaches, and nearby towns like Bacalar, Tulum, and Holbox.
+Getting involved in coworking spaces in Playa del Carmen is one thing that I wish I had done sooner, as it turned out to be the easiest way to make new friends and participate in fun group outings and events.

 Professional Development Opportunities